 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-The funding requirement is met through a mixture of equity and internal accruals.
+The funding requirement is met through a mixture of equity, internal accruals and support from Holding company.